michaelweber/CSharpSourceObfuscator/README.md

 # CSharpSourceObfuscator
 A C# Solution Source Obfuscator for avoiding AV signatures with minimal user interaction.
 Powered by the Roslyn C# library.

+The goal of this project is to create a tool which, when provided with a path to a C# solution file, will obfuscate all of the source code and then generate a binary which is expected to bypass static analysis with minimal input from the user on an updated Windows 10 desktop.
+This is intended to extend the life of public C# red team tooling such as SpecterOps' GhostPack tools at https://github.com/GhostPack/.
+Once every payload in GhostPack can be compiled and executed on a fully patched Windows 10 machine, this project will be considered feature complete.

-The general approach for this project is that obfuscation can involve a series of transforms which we can apply in order to reduce detection rates and break signatures.
+The obfuscation approach for this project involves a series of transforms which we can apply in order to reduce detection rates and break signatures.
 Many of these transforms involve injecting additional functionality into the output binary.
 For example, if we encrypt every string, we'll need to also inject string decryption logic so that the strings are usable at runtime.
 Injected classes/functionality can be found in the `Obfuscation/InjectedClasses` folder.

 Transforms are done by importing the relevant Solution file, parsing each source file into a SyntaxTree using the Roslyn CodeAnalysis library, and then making changes.
 Currently the code mainly ives in the `SourceObfuscator.cs` class, but this will be refactored as more transforms are added.